gbrener/conda-shell/README.md

 source activate shell_abc
 ```

 One advantage of using `conda-shell` here is that you wouldn't need to memorize the new environment's name; `conda-shell` would find it automatically based on the dependencies.
-Also, exiting the `conda-shell` environment automatically deactivates it, saving you some typing.
+Also, entering and exiting the `conda-shell` environment automatically activate/deactivate it, saving you some typing.

 ### In a script

 Create a file called `np-ver-check.py`.
-Note the `-i` command, indicating that the `python` program should be used to interpret the file (similar to typing `#!/usr/bin/env python`):
+Note the `-i` argument, indicating that the `python` program should be used to interpret the file (similar to typing `#!/usr/bin/env python`):

 ```
 #!/usr/bin/env conda-shell